-ERGO Insurance SE is presenting the Solvency and Financial Condition Report (SFCR) for the first time.
+ERGO Insurance SE is presenting the Solvency and Financial Condition Report (SFCR) for the third time.
 This report is part of the qualitative (narrative) reporting system that insurance companies must prepare in the course of Solvency II.
 The report on Solvency and Financial Position is open to the public and is published annually.
 Its content structure and the information to be reported are laid down in supervisory law, for example in Commission Delegate's Regulation (EU) 2015/35 of 10 October 2014.

-This report relates to the 2016 financial year.
+This report relates to the 2018 financial year.

 As one of the Baltic's leading insurance companies ERGO Insurance SE offers a comprehensive selection of property and casualty insurance products to both private and corporate clients.
-In 2016, ERGO Insurance SE generated premium income of 136,8 million euros, a 13% increase on the year before.
-The largest classes were motor third party liability insurance and motor vehicle insurance.
-Investment gain in 2016 was 3,6 million euros, however, majority of the investment income was extraordinary and we do not foresee similar gains during the next periods.
-There have not been any significant business or other events over the reporting period that have a material impact on ERGO (chapter A Business and Performance).
+In 2018, ERGO Insurance SE generated premium income of 183,8 million euros, a 10% increase on the year before.
+The largest classes were motor third-party liability and comprehensive motor vehicle insurance.

 Solvency II provides insurance companies with numerous guidelines for their governance system.
 Our company has continued to develop its extensive and appropriate governance system.
 In this respect, it has paid particular attention to the reliability and suitability of the persons managing the company ("fit and proper") as well as to the appropriate control of the outsourced functions.
 The four key functions, which we report in detail (Chapter B Governance System), have a particularly important role.
+In 2018 the company run the review of its governance.
+Based on the results, changes to the company's governance system were implemented during year 2018, including changes in Management Board.
+However changes in other organizational structures are still under implementation and planned to be finalized in 2019.

 Our company is always in a position to manage the risks involved.
-This is demonstrated by the implementation of sound risk management (chapter C Risk Profile).
+This is demonstrated by the implementation of sound risk management system (chapter C Risk Profile).